 'chair' has two sounds: ch-air

 'saw' has two sounds: s-aw

 'homes' has four sounds: h-o-m- (e)- s (the o__e go together.
 The children recognise this as a 'split vowel digraph')

 Thank-you for you support.

-It is important that the children are now forming lower case single letters correctly.
+It is important that the children form lower case single letters correctly and this is where we will start from/revise from September.
 Please refer to the 'Letter formation- families' poster which show the order in which we practise letters.
 Feel free to print a copy of this to pop up in your child's room, or to trace/help them with their writing at home.

 The four 'families' are: curly caterpillar letters; long ladder letters; one-armed robot letters and zig-zag monster letters.
 Children often find a,d and g tricky and do not always start these in the correct place, or move in the right direction when forming the letter.
 Also, it is worth noting that all letters, except 'd', start at the top of the letter.
 Often, children can get into the habit of starting 'm', 'n' and 'r' at the bottom instead!